Degenerative Disc Disease (DDD)

 Aging involves all of the spine’s structures and there are many diseases and conditions that cause or contribute to back pain.
 Aging of the spine’s structural components may be related to hereditarily-predetermined cell vitality, tissue exposure to heavy mechanical forces during life, or just everyday wear and tear on spinal discs – the back’s shock absorbers – and may eventually cause deterioration.

 DDD is a gradual process that usually begins with cracks and tears in the annulus, followed by arthritis in the facet joints, and/or spondylolisthesis, intervertebral disc herniation, development of bone spurs (osteophytes), and a collapse of one or more spinal segments.
 A collapse of a spinal segment may help relieve pain in some patients.
-The body’s natural response is to make bone, which stops movement by fusing the segment.
+The body’s natural response is to make bone, which stops the movement by fusing the segment.

 Low back pain is one of the main reasons patients visit their physician.
 Eighty to 90% of people will experience an episode of acute low back pain during their lifetime.
-There is no consensus among medical professionals, however, on the how to distinguish nonspecific back pain from back pain of a discogenic origin.
+There is no consensus among medical professionals, however, on how to distinguish nonspecific back pain from back pain of a discogenic origin.

 The classification of low back pain, as described by Moonye (1989) is based on the duration of the episode and can be useful in determining a possible cause.
 Low back pain was classified into the following categories: